KhalilZouhir/Research_Project_Management_Java_Desktop_App/README.md

 * Set up the Database
 Import the provided database file into phpMyAdmin(go to Database folder u gonna find all the instructions)

+* import connector
+Import the mysql connector in the project

 * Build the Project
 Use your Java IDE to build the project.